 - Abstract and Keywords

-- Acknowledgments (if any)
+- Acknowledgements (if applicable)

 - Declaration of interest

-- Figure legends
+- Figures with figure legends

 Abbreviations and symbols